LegoTypes/ha-synthetic-sensors/README.md

 - Global and sensor variables with the same name **must have identical values**
 - Different values for the same variable name cause validation errors
 - Use different variable names to avoid conflicts
+- Global variables cannot contain formulas (computed variables are sensor-level only)

 **Metadata Architecture:**